youwen5/web/routes/software/+epilogue.typ

 }

 This is where Typst comes in.
 In Typst, markup and code are fused into one.
-Typst is like #LaTeX, in that it#(apostrophe)s programmatic and scriptable.
+Typst is like #LaTeX, in that it’s programmatic and scriptable.
 Typst is like Markdown, in that basic markup (paragraphs, lists, tables, headings, etc.) is easy to use with dedicated syntax.
 But it has a much better scripting language than #TeX while being just as easy as Markdown.
 And, despite